ralvarezmar/2019-tfg-ruben-alvarez/README.md

 ### Week 4

 - JavaScript to Blockly.
 To learn Blockly you can follow this [guide](https://developers.google.com/blockly/guides/app-integration/running-javascript) or also use [blockly demo](https://blockly-demo.appspot.com/static/demos/interpreter/step-execution.html).
-I choose the last way to make an example to learn how translate works:
+I choose the latter to make an example to learn how translate works:

-  - This code generate the block below:
+  - This code generates the block below:
     ```javascript
       var Count;